The word "testosterone" is sometimes used in everyday language to excuse or explain behavior or characteristics regarded

 The effects of gradually lowering testosterone levels as men grow older have received increasing attention in recent years, leading to a term known as late-onset hypogonadism.

-After the age of 40, the concentration of circulating testosterone falls by about 1.6% every year with age over 40, and reaches levels in many men aged over 60 years that would represent hypogonadism in younger men.5,6
+After the age of 40, the concentration of circulating testosterone falls by about 1.6% every year in most men, decreasing to a level in many men aged over 60 years that would lead to a diagnosis of hypogonadism in younger men.5,6

 Low serum testosterone levels have even been associated with increased mortality in male veterans, and late-onset hypogonadism has become an increasingly recognized medical condition, although many of the symptoms are associated with normal aging.5,7

-The following symptoms - many of which are familiar as a part of aging - accompany low testosterone levels to make up the syndrome of late-onset hypogonadism:5,7,8
+The following symptoms of late-onset hypogonadism - many of which are familiar as a part of aging - are attributed to low testosterone levels:5,7,8

 - Decreased desire for sex (libido)